 Pa'rus Trail.
-An approximately 2-mile, relatively flat paved walking and biking path, Pa'rus parallels and occasionally crosses the Virgin River.
-Starting at South Campground, ½ mile north of the south entrance, the walk proceeds north along the river to the beginning of Zion Canyon Scenic Drive.
-Along the way you'll take in great views of the Watchman, the Sentinel, the East and West temples, and Towers of the Virgin.
+An approximately 1¾-mile, relatively flat, paved walking and biking path, Pa'rus parallels and occasionally crosses the Virgin River.
+Starting at South Campground, ½ mile north of the South Entrance, the walk proceeds north along the river to the beginning of Zion Canyon Scenic Drive.
+Along the way you'll take in great views of the Watchman, the Sentinel, the East and West temples, and the Towers of the Virgin.
 Leashed dogs are allowed on this trail.
 Wheelchair users may need assistance.
 Easy.
 Zion National Park, Utah, 84767.

 Riverside Walk.
-This 2-mile round-trip hike shadows the Virgin River.
+This 2.2-mile round-trip hike shadows the Virgin River.
 In spring, wildflowers bloom on the opposite canyon wall in lovely hanging gardens.
-The trail, which begins 6½ miles north of Canyon Junction at the end of Zion Canyon Scenic Drive, is the park's most visited trail, so be prepared for crowds in high season.
+The trail, which begins 6½ miles north of Canyon Junction at the end of Zion Canyon Scenic Drive, is the park's most visited, so be prepared for crowds in high season.
 Riverside Walk is paved and suitable for strollers and wheelchairs, though some wheelchair users may need assistance.
 Round-trip it takes about 90 minutes.
-At the end, the Narrows Trail begins.
+At the end, the much more challenging Narrows Trail begins.
 Easy.
 Zion National Park, Utah, 84767.

 Canyon Overlook Trail.
-The parking area just east of Zion–Mount Carmel tunnel leads to this popular trail, which is about 1 mile round-trip and takes about an hour to finish.
-From the overlook at the trail's end you can see the West and East temples, the Towers of the Virgin, the Streaked Wall, and other Zion Canyon cliffs and peaks.
+The parking area just east of Zion–Mt.
+Carmel Tunnel leads to this popular trail, which is about 1 mile round trip and takes about an hour to finish.
+From the breathtaking overlook at the trail's end, you can see the West and East temples, the Towers of the Virgin, the Streaked Wall, and other Zion Canyon cliffs and peaks.
 The elevation change is 160 feet.
+There's no shuttle to this trail, and the parking area often fills up—try to come very early or late in the day to avoid crowds.
 Moderate.
 Zion National Park, Utah, 84767.

 Taylor Creek Trail.
 This trail in the Kolob Canyons area descends parallel to Taylor Creek, sometimes crossing it, sometimes shortcutting benches beside it.
-The historic Larsen Cabin precedes the entrance to the canyon of the Middle Fork, where the trail becomes rougher.
+The historic Larson Cabin precedes the entrance to the canyon of the Middle Fork, where the trail becomes rougher.
 After the old Fife Cabin, the canyon bends to the right into Double Arch Alcove, a large, colorful grotto with a high blind arch (or arch "embryo") towering above.
-To Double Arch it's 2¾ miles one-way—about four hours round-trip.
-The elevation change is 440 feet.
+To Double Arch it's 2½ miles one-way—about four hours round-trip.
+The elevation change is 450 feet.
 Moderate.
 Zion National Park, Utah, 84767.

 Watchman Trail.
-For a view of Springdale and a look at lower Zion Creek Canyon and the Towers of the Virgin, this strenuous hike begins on a service road east of Watchman Campground.
+For a dramatic view of Springdale and a look at lower Zion Creek Canyon and Towers of the Virgin, this strenuous hike begins on a service road east of Watchman Campground.
 Some springs seep out of the sandstone, nourishing the hanging gardens and attracting wildlife.
 There are a few sheer cliff edges, so supervise children carefully.
-Plan on two hours for this 3-mile round-trip hike that has a 380-foot elevation change.
+Plan on two hours for this 3.3-mile round-trip hike that has a 368-foot elevation change.
 Moderate.
 Zion National Park, Utah, 84767.

 Angels Landing Trail.
-As much a trial as a trail, this path beneath the Great White Throne is one of the park's most challenging hikes.
-Early on you'll work your way through Walter's Wiggles, a series of 21 switchbacks built out of sandstone blocks.
-From there you'll traverse sheer cliffs that have chains bolted into the rock face to serve as handrails in some (but not all) places.
+As much a trial as a trail, this path beneath the Great White Throne, which you access from the Lower West Rim Trail, is one of the park's most challenging hikes.
+Early on, you work your way through Walter's Wiggles, a series of 21 switchbacks built out of sandstone blocks.
+From there you traverse sheer cliffs that have chains bolted into the rock face to serve as handrails in some (but not all) places.
 In spite of its hair-raising nature, this trail is popular.
-Allow 2½ hours round-trip if you stop at Scout's Lookout (2 miles), and four hours if you keep going to where the angels (and birds of prey) play.
-The trail is 5 miles round-trip and is not appropriate for children.
+Allow 2½ hours round trip if you stop at Scout's Lookout (2 miles), and 4 hours if you keep going to where the angels (and birds of prey) play.
+The trail is 5 miles round trip and is not appropriate for children or those who are uneasy about heights.
 Difficult.
 Zion National Park, Utah, 84767.

 Hidden Canyon Trail.
 This steep, 2-mile round-trip hike takes you up 850 feet in elevation.
 Not too crowded, the trail is paved all the way to Hidden Canyon.
 Allow about three hours for the round-trip hike.
-Difficult.
+A massive rockfall in summer 2019 resulted in the closure of this trail—check with the visitor center for updates.
+Moderate–Difficult.
 Zion National Park, Utah, 84767.

-Narrows Trail.
-The hike on the Narrows Trail is a stunning and unique nature experience, but it's no picnic.
-After leaving the paved ease of the Gateway to the Narrows trail behind, the real fun begins.
-Rather than following a trail or path, you walk on the riverbed itself.
-In places you'll find a pebbly shingle or dry sandbar path, but when the walls of the canyon close in, you'll be forced into the chilly waters of the Virgin River, walking against the current—tack back and forth, don't fight it head-on.
-A walking stick and shoes with good tread and ankle support are highly recommended and will make hiking the riverbed much more enjoyable.
+The Narrows Trail.
+After leaving the paved ease of the Gateway to the Narrows trail behind, walk on the riverbed itself.
+You'll find a pebbly shingle or dry sandbar path, but when the walls of the canyon close in, you'll be forced into the chilly waters of the Virgin River.
+A walking stick and good shoes are a must.
 Be prepared to swim, as chest-deep holes may occur even when water levels are low.
-Like any narrow desert canyon, this one is famous for sudden flash flooding, even when skies are clear.
-Before hiking into the Narrows, check with park rangers about the likelihood of flash floods.
+Check with park rangers about the likelihood of flash floods.
 A day trip up the lower section of the Narrows is 6 miles one-way to the turnaround point.
 Allow at least five hours round-trip.
 Difficult.
-Trailhead: at end of Riverside Walk, Zion National Park, Utah, 84767.
+Zion National Park, Utah, 84767.